Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: Introduction

 From a practical point of view, this failure of the theory to provide a way to automatically set the learning rates means that most of the time the best way to achieve the best convergence rate is to treat the learning rate as a hyperparameter and exhaustively search for the best one.
 However, the computational cost of this search can be huge, basically multiplying the entire learning process by the number of different learning rates we have to try.

-However, a new class of \emph{parameter-free} algorithms has been recently proposed~\citep[e.g.][]{McMahanO14,Orabona14,Cutkosky16,OrabonaP16b,CutkoskyB17,FosterRS18,CutkoskyO18,Kotlowski19,KempkaKW19,cutkosky2019matrixfree}.
+However, a new class of \emph{parameter-free} algorithms has been recently proposed~\citep[e.g.][]{McMahanO14,Orabona14,Cutkosky16,OrabonaP16b,CutkoskyB17,OrabonaT17,FosterRS18,CutkoskyO18,Kotlowski19,KempkaKW19,cutkosky2019matrixfree,JunO19,MhammediK20,OrabonaP21}.
 These algorithms do not have a learning rate parameter at all, while achieving essentially the same theoretical convergence rate you would have obtained tuning the learning rate in \eqref{eq:conv_sgd}.
-The simplest parameter-free algorithm~\citep{OrabonaP16b} has an update rule of

-where $L$ is the Lipschitz constant of $F$.
-These algorithms basically promise to trade-off a bit of accuracy for the removal of a hyperparameter to tune: the learning rate.
+The simplest parameter-free algorithm~\citep{OrabonaP16b} has an update rule of where $L$ is the Lipschitz constant of $F$.
+These algorithms basically promise to trade-off a bit of accuracy for the removal of tuning the learning rate.
 However, empirically they still have a big gap with tuned optimization algorithms.

 \textbf{Contributions.} In this paper, we greatly reduce this gap with a new class of parameter-free stochastic optimization algorithms that performs better than SGD, AdaGrad, and Adam with the ``best default'' parameter, see Figure~\ref{fig:competitors}.
-We modify the optimization algorithm based on coin-betting in \eqref{eq:coin} to make an \emph{infinite number of infinitesimally small updates}.
-Moreover, to obtain a closed form solution, we use recent advances on \emph{truncated linear models for optimization}~\citep{AsiD19}.
-The final update is a closed formula solution of an Ordinary Differential Equation (ODE) that we call CODE: Coin-betting ODE.
+We achieve it by designing a parameter-free algorithm that is more aware of the geometry of the loss functions by avoiding overshooting their minima.
+In particular, we modify the optimization algorithm based on coin-betting in \eqref{eq:coin} to make an \emph{infinite number of infinitesimally small updates} on a \emph{truncated linear model for optimization}~\citep{AsiD19}.
+The final update is a closed form solution of an Ordinary Differential Equation (ODE), hence we call our algorithm CODE: Coin-betting ODE.

 \textbf{Related Work.} Parameter-free learning algorithms are discussed in Section~\ref{sec:def}.
 The main inspiration here is the Importance Weight Aware updates~\citep{KarampatziakisL11} which make infinitely many infinitesimal SGD updates for each sampled loss.
 We provide two improvements: making the approach work for a parameter-free update rule and generalizing the set of losses.
 In particular, we consider any convex Lipschitz function instead of an expectation of losses of the form satisfying $\ell_t(\bx_t)=\ell(\langle \bz_t, \bx_t\rangle, y_t)$.
 Achieving closed-form solutions requires using a truncated linear model~\citep{AsiD19}.
 The Importance Weight Aware updates~\citep{KarampatziakisL11} are also close to the ones in the truncated model from \citet{AsiD19}, perfectly coinciding in some cases.
 Both these approaches are also similar to Passive-Aggressive online learning algorithms~\citep{CrammerDKSSS06}, implicit updates~\citep{KivinenW97,KulisB10}, and the proximal point method~\citep{Rockafellar76}.